-Not one week into the new year and the SEC has shut down another fraud scheme, this one targeting the Sisters of Charity, a congregation of mostly elderly nuns in Long Island.
+Not one week into the new year and the SEC has shut down another fraud scheme, this one targeting the Sisters of Charity, a congregation of mostly elderly nuns in the Bronx section of New York City.

 The SEC charged Paul Chironis with churning two accounts owned by the nuns.
 The accounts were to be used for care of the nuns in assisted living facilities and for charity.
 Instead, Chironis used the money for his own self-declared charity – himself.